 Beds are dressed in crisp white with pomegranate spreads and wood headboards.
 Full-length mirrors and mini-fridges to store your own drinks and food are nice touches.
 You can set the air-con via remote control.
 If the weather is hot, ask for 2 key cards and leave one in the wall slot to keep the electricity on so you'll return to a cool room.
-When we revisited in 2013, we discovered another benefit of the air con: it generates 'white noise', making which made our room surprisingly peaceful at night, despite its central location.
+On our last revisit, we discovered another benefit of the air con: it generates 'white noise', which made our room surprisingly peaceful at night, despite its central location.

 Bathrooms are sleekly all-marble, most with showers and tubs.
 The hand-held showers and the half-screens may result in wet floors.
 Some rooms interconnect; the triple rooms are ideal for families.
 Non-smoking rooms are available on request.

 A breakfast buffet runs from 7am in a small dining room on the mezzanine.
 Fill up on breads, cheeses, cold meats, eggs, cakes, yoghurt and honey; not much fruit, but very decent coffee.
 (Hermes will arrange breakfast for guests with early flights.)